Degree Description

 1. Demonstrate College Reading Comprehension (ASCR 100) on the Accuplacer placement test OR minimum of 20 on the ACT or 27 on SAT test within the last 5 years.
 A satisfactory grade in RDNG-030 will also meet this requirement.

-2. Placement into MATH 130 by MCC Placement Test, or successfully complete MATH 120 or MATH 123 with 2.0 or higher
+2. Placement into Math 130 by MCC Placement Test or successfully complete Math 118 or Math 120 with a 2.0 or higher.

 3. Complete a minimum eight (8) hrs. of Physical Therapy observation/job shadowing